minprog/platforms/django/lectures/js/index.md

 ### Currency Exchange

-To show how we can use APIs in our applications, let’s work on building an application where we can find exchange rates between two currencies.
-Throughout the exercise, we’ll be using the [European Central Bank’s Exchange Rate API](https://exchangeratesapi.io).
-By visiting their website, you’ll see the API’s documentation, which is generally a good place to start when you wish to use an API.
+To show how we can use APIs in our applications, let's work on building an application where we can find exchange rates between two currencies.
+Throughout the exercise, we'll be using the [European Central Bank's Exchange Rate API](https://exchangeratesapi.io).
+By visiting their website, you'll see the API's documentation, which is generally a good place to start when you wish to use an API.
 We can test this api by visiting the URL: [https://api.exchangeratesapi.io/latest?base=USD](https://api.exchangeratesapi.io/latest?base=USD).
-When you visit this page, you’ll see the exchange rate between the U.S. Dollar and many other currencies, written in JSON form.
+When you visit this page, you'll see the exchange rate between the U.S. Dollar and many other currencies, written in JSON form.
 You can also change the GET parameter in the URL from `USD` to any other currency code to change the rates you get.

-Let’s take a look at how to implement this API into an application by creating a new HTML file called `currency.html` and link it to a JavaScript file but leave the body empty:
+Let's take a look at how to implement this API into an application by creating a new HTML file called `currency.html` and link it to a JavaScript file but leave the body empty:

     <!DOCTYPE html>
     <html lang="en">